samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 In other words, Stencil generates code for different production scenarios.
 You can bring everything every time or make a selection.
 Anyway, the minimal content required in a context with HTML and vanilla JavaScript consists of `my-rating.js` file and `my-rating` folder.

-## Using the component in your application
+## Using Stencil Component with React and Angular

 After building your component, you are ready to use it in your Web application.
 As we said at the beginning of this post, Web Components are meant to be natively supported by standard browsers as long as they support [the features required by the standard](https://caniuse.com/#search=web%20component).
 However, as Stencil produces code to polyfill the missing features, you can actually use your Web Component in any recent browser (e.g. Microsoft Edge).